sybrew/the-seo-framework/readme.txt

 TODO rename get_*_canonical_url() functions to get_generated_\*_permalink()
 	-> The real canonical URL is gathered from the settings, and falls back to the generated URL.
 TODO Also see https://wordpress.org/support/topic/canonicals-in-sitemap/ -- we should use the canonical URLs in the sitemap.
+	-> Will perform a very expensive query for prefered URL schemes...

 TODO Remove all "$escape" parameters from the meta generators, and always _sanitize_ where data is generated.
 Let the dev escape when necessary.
 	-> This saves a jump, and actually improved performance.